-When an organization announces any type of clean energy commitment, however, it is important to understand exactly what environmental claims the organization can legitimately make across various mediums.
+When an organization announces any type of clean energy or climate action commitment, however, it is important to understand exactly what environmental claims the organization can legitimately make across various mediums.
 The FTC regulates environmental claims and the SEC has recently deployed a task force focused on rooting out false ESG and climate claims.
-Therefore, all organizations must use caution while crafting their messaging and ensure they have ownership of the associated environmental commodities required to make credible claims.
+Therefore, all organizations must use caution while crafting their messaging and ensure they have ownership of the associated environmental commodities and are demonstrating material impact with their sustainability efforts to make credible claims.

 Contact us to learn more about how to amplify your organization's accomplishments and capture the brand value of your sustainability progress.